How to Buy Glasses Online

 My employer has a rather generous vision plan that covers $155 towards new eyeglass frames and 100% of the lenses through insurance provider VSP.
 With the new insurance, I was thinking I might actually be able to get away with simply paying the co-pay of $25.
 I was so excited!
 I may actually get to try on some glasses, in person, and see what they’d look like on my face.
 Wow, what a privilege!

-My excitement quickly faded before my appointment as I started trying on glasses and looking at the little price tags on each of them. $300, $350, $400… things were not looking good.
+My excitement quickly faded before my appointment as I started trying on glasses and looking at the little price tags on each of them: $300, $350, $400… things were not looking good.
 Eyeglasses are expensive – and the reasons will make you angry.
-Sure, there were a few cheap, outdated frames that I could get for around $200, but the quality of these frames were not even close to being as good as the quality of the frameless memory titanium, anti-reflective coated glasses that I had purchased online about 3 years earlier for under $40.
+Sure, there were a few cheaply made or outdated frames that I could get for around $200, but the quality of these frames were not even close to being as good as the quality of the frame-less memory titanium, anti-reflective coated glasses that I had purchased online about 3 years earlier for under $40.
 Equivalent glasses were actually 10 times more at the local optometrist!
 I decided that I needed to start researching how to buy glasses online.

 If you’re running into the same issues (and you will when you visit your local optometrist), here’s how you can go about buying your glasses online: